randyrossi/bmc64/README.md

   * Keyrah friendly

 # Limitations
-  * All files must reside in root directory (no dirs for now)
   * USB gamepad support is limited

 This project uses VICE for emulation without any O/S (Linux) distribution installed on the Pi.
 VICE (Versatile Commodore Emulator) platform dependencies are satisfied using circle-stdlib.